 Custodial Care - Care and services that assist an individual in the activities of daily living.
-Examples include: assistance in walking, getting in or out of bed, bathing, dressing, feeding and using the toilet; preparation of special diets; and supervision of medication that usually can be self-administered.
+Examples include: help in walking, getting in or out of bed, bathing, dressing, feeding and using the toilet, preparation of special diets, and supervision of medication that usually can be self-administered.
 Custodial Care includes all homemaker services, respite care, convalescent care or extended care not requiring skilled nursing.
-Custodial Care does not require the continuing attention of trained medical or paramedical personnel.
-The mere provision of Custodial Care by a medical professional, such as a Physician, licensed nurse or registered therapist, does not mean the services are not custodial in nature.
-If the nature of the services can be safely and effectively performed by a non-health care professional, the services will be considered Custodial Care.